karam-mustafa/Django-authentication/Readme.md

 ## About <a name = "about"></a>

-The project is a n example of the Allauth package usage with Google and Microsoft.
+The project is an example of the Allauth package usage with Google and Microsoft.

 ## Getting Started <a name = "getting_started"></a>